Solve each quadratic inequality. Give the solution set in interva... | Study Prep in Pearson+

 1

-Recognize that the inequality is \( (x - 4)^2 \leq 0 \).
-Since a square of any real number is always non-negative, the expression \( (x - 4)^2 \) is always greater than or equal to zero.
+Recognize that \((x + 1)^2\) is a perfect square and is always greater than or equal to zero for all real \(x\).

+Multiply by the negative sign outside the square, which makes \(-(x + 1)^2\) less than or equal to zero, since the square is nonnegative and the negative sign flips the inequality direction.

 Verified video answer for a similar problem: